 Many women tolerate morning sickness because they know that nausea in pregnancy is very common, however they may not realize that severe vomiting is not as normal and requires attention.
 That’s why it’s important to know the signs of HG.
 Talk to your care provider right away if you are vomiting so much that you:

 - Can’t keep any foods or liquids down for 24 hours

-- Lose three or more pounds of weight in a week
+- Lose three or more pounds in a week

 It’s important to know what’s normal and what’s not.
 If you have any concerns about your morning sickness, our experienced team of OB-GYNs and midwives can help you get personalized care that’s right for you.

-What can I do to find relief from nausea?
+What can I do to find relief from pregnancy nausea?

 You don’t have to tough it out and wait for the day your morning sickness subsides.
 There are plenty of simple, safe and effective strategies you can try to combat nausea.

 Having an empty stomach for too long can make anyone feel sick.
 Eating small snacks throughout the day in between larger meals can keep you from feeling queasy.
 But remember, eating too much can make you feel just as nauseous.
 It’s all about finding a balance that will keep you feeling good.